 Signup for our editorially curated, weekly newsletter.
 Cancel at any time.

-Despite winning just two conference games the year prior, Duke was suddenly armed with a new superstar to complement its returning talent, and Banks’ commitment would set the tone for 40-plus years of recruiting success to come.
+Despite winning just two conference games the year prior, Duke was suddenly armed with a new superstar to complement its returning talent, and Banks’ commitment would set the tone for the 40-plus years of recruiting success that followed.

 “I thought that was a great thing for Duke and for Bill Foster,” Krzyzewski said this preseason.
 “That was a big commitment in the late 70s, along with [Jim] Spanarkel, Kenny Dennard, Mike Gminski.
 For a couple years there, they were one of the top teams.”

 Claudius “C.B.”
 Claiborne integrated the Duke program as its first African-American basketball player in 1966, recruited to Durham by legendary coach and former Blue Devil assistant Chuck Daly.
-However, Banks was the first high-profile Black athlete in a Duke uniform, attracting attention the moment he arrived on campus.
+However, Banks was the first high-profile Black athlete to don a Duke uniform, attracting national attention the moment he arrived on campus.

 “It all went smoothly.
 I never felt there was pressure,” Banks said on having that role.
 “I never thought of it as a responsibility.
 And Bill Foster was great with that.
 He allowed me to spread my wings.
 He allowed me to be articulate.
 He allowed me to have the stage, and I loved it.”